Bayern cuts gap behind Bundesliga leader Gladbach to 1 point

 Buoyed by the goal, Union pushed on and almost made it 2-0 when Ingvartsen struck the post.

-Union fans rose to their feet to salute goalkeeper Rafal Gikiewicz for denying Alassane Plea in a one-on-one before the break.
+Union fans rose to salute goalkeeper Rafal Gikiewicz for denying Alassane Plea in a one-on-one before the break.
 It was the visitors’ best chance before Andersson sealed Union’s win.

+Cologne was hoping for a change of fortune under new coach Markus Gisdol, who replaced the fired Achim Beierlorzer during the international break, but Timo Werner got Leipzig underway in the 22nd and the home side powered on for its seventh win.

+Leipzig, which was formed only in 2009, looks a good prospect to take advantage of rivals’ travails and mark its 10th anniversary with its first major title.

 Also, Wolfsburg won 2-0 at Eintracht Frankfurt, where the home side wore jerseys with a message against racism.
-Schalke won at Werder Bremen 2-1, and Freiburg grabbed draw at Bayer Leverkusen 1-1.
+Schalke won at Werder Bremen 2-1, and Freiburg grabbed a draw at Bayer Leverkusen 1-1.

-Markus Gisdol was making his debut as Cologne coach at second-place Leipzig later.

 James Ellingworth contributed from Düsseldorf.